primer3-org/primer3/README.txt

 o you must be running OS X > 10.4 and should have the most
 	recent version of XCode
-o then run `make -f Makefile.OSXUniversal all` o run the tests as directed above
+o run `make -f Makefile.OSX.Leopard all` if you run OS X 10.5 o run `make -f Makefile.OSX.Tiger all` is you run OS X 10.4 o run the tests as directed above

 Additional instructions for 'installing' the binaries may be found in